patooworld/PWCloud/Microsoft-Ignite-lab.md

     "*"
 ],
 ```
-This will cause the extension to register a new command that we will use to open the wizard and to start the extension whenever SQL Operations Studio starts.
+This will cause the extension to register a new command that we will use to open the wizard and to start the extension whenever Azure Data Studio starts.

 **4.** Open `src/extension.ts` and add code to execute the command you just registered by replacing the `activate` extension's code with the code from Code Sample 3 below: